CLI: Functions

 3. info

 Displays your current account information: credits, usage summary, plus a quick reference of commands.
+Can also generate HTML documentation.

 agents-cli info